 Magistrates can deal with a limited number of civil cases as follows:-

 - some civil debts, for example, arrears of income tax, national insurance contributions, council tax and VAT arrears, rates in Northern Ireland

-- some matrimonial problems, for example, maintenance and removing a spouse from the matrimonial home
+- in Northern Ireland, some matrimonial problems, for example, maintenance and removing a spouse from the matrimonial home

-- welfare of children, for example, local authority care or supervision orders, adoption proceedings and residence orders.
+- in Northern Ireland, welfare of children, for example, local authority care or supervision orders, adoption proceedings and residence orders.

 Contact details of magistrates' courts in England and Wales

 The GOV.UK website has a useful tool which helps you find the contact details of your local magistrates' court.
 It also sets out access details of the court, for example, whether it has toilet facilities and parking places for disabled people.
 Go to www.gov.uk.

 The Crown Court deals with the following types of cases:-

 - more serious criminal offences which will be tried by judge and jury